glasnt/talks/2019_10_DevOpsDaysAKL.podium/slides.md

 ???

-I'll be splitting this up into three sections
+I'll be splitting this up into three rough sections.

 Essentials, Next Steps, and Feedback

-(Each with their own clever visuals :) )
+And each will be segemented by clever creative commons stock imagery.

 ---